Unirational moduli spaces of some elliptic K3 surfaces: General strategy

-Our strategy is to construct projective models of K3 surfaces in $\PP^n$ for $3 \le n \le 5$ containing suitable pairs of curves.
-Let $U$ be the hyperbolic plane.
-We focus on elliptic K3 surfaces of Picard rank at least $3$, that is, $U\oplus \langle -2k \rangle$-polarized K3 surfaces for some $k \ge 1$.
 For any fixed $k$, a very general $U\oplus \langle -2k \rangle$-polarized K3 surface $X$ has $\mathrm{NS}(X)=U\oplus \langle -2k \rangle$.
-In order to prove unirationality of some of these moduli spaces, we ask $\mathrm{NS}(X)$ to admit a basis given by a very ample polarization and two other smooth curves, where we distinct two cases: \\ Case 1: Two rational curves meeting transversely at several points in general position; \\ Case 2: A rational curve and an elliptic curve meeting transversely at one point.
+In order to prove unirationality of some of these moduli spaces, we ask $\mathrm{NS}(X)$ to admit a basis given by a very ample polarization and two other smooth curves, where we distinct two cases: \begin{itemize} \item[Case 1:] Two smooth rational curves meeting transversely at several points in general position; \item[Case 2:] A smooth rational curve and an elliptic curve meeting transversely at one point. \end{itemize}

-In Case 2 the resulting K3 surfaces are automatically elliptic.
-In Case 1 we check this case by case by computing the genus of the resulting lattice (cf. Section \ref{sub:search}).
+The reason for this assumption is that we want to realize these K3 surfaces as complete intersections in $\PP^n$, $3\le n\le 5$, and therefore we need a very ample divisor on $X$ of square $2n-2$ providing such a projective model.
+Since our K3 surfaces have Picard rank $3$, we need two extra curve classes, and it turns out that allowing for the two cases listed above gives already a lot of flexibility, enabling us to show the unirationality of many of the moduli spaces $\mathcal{M}_{2k}$.
+Experimental data suggests that allowing two extra classes of curves of higher genus does not help in proving the unirationality of the remaining spaces $\mathcal{M}_{2k}$, so one probably needs to consider K3 surfaces with polarizations of higher degree in order to extend the results of this paper.

+Notice that in Case 2 the resulting K3 surfaces are automatically elliptic, since the elliptic curve induces the desired elliptic fibration, and the smooth rational curve becomes a section of the fibration.
+On the other hand, the K3 surfaces resulting from Case 1 are elliptic only in some cases, depending on the arithmetic of the N\'eron-Severi lattice resulting from the construction.
+We explain in Section \ref{sub:search} how to check whether the constructed K3 surfaces are actually elliptic.